captionpoint/captionpoint-plays/THE-ROOMMATE.md

 to check in on some of our most helpful donors.
 ---
 ## SHARON:
-Bye Victoria Jones.
+Bye, Victoria Jones.
 ---
 ## ROBYN:
 Goodbye.
 ---
 ## SHARON:
-I'm standing in my kitchen.
+I’m standing in my kitchen.
 ---
 I am standing in my kitchen
 ---